How to survive component shortage?

 - If this does not work out, look for alternatives.
 Some vendors have a competitor cross-reference search and suggest part numbers that are potential alternatives.

-- Consider using vendors like Union IC, Geehy or GigaDevice that offer a pin-to-pin replacements for many known brands.
+- Consider using vendors like Union IC, Geehy, or GigaDevice that offer a pin-to-pin replacement for many known brands.

 - In many cases, however, there is no drop in alternatives, so a redesign is required.
-In this case, it is important to secure quantities before finishing the redesign.
+In this case, securing quantities before finishing the redesign is essential.

-- There are EMS companies who are selling excess components in stock, and this can work as a short-term patch until you get your chips or finalize the redesign.
+- There are EMS companies selling excess components in stock, which can work as a short-term patch until you get your chips or finalize the redesign.

-- Use parts with similar characteristics or those from a lower range (e.g., 5% tolerance instead of 1% will do the job in many cases).
+- Use parts with similar characteristics or those from a lower range (e.g., 5% tolerance instead of 1% will often do the job).
 Or use parts for industrial or extended range in commercial applications.
-Sure it is expensive but less than not producing.
+Sure, it is expensive, but less than not producing.

 Option 2- Design Around Supply Limitations.